-The principal risk for the trustees is that the actual returns on the Scheme's assets may prove to be lower than the advance credit taken in the calculation of the Technical Provisions for returns above the return on gilts.
+The Scheme faces a number of risks, as described in Appendix 1.
+In particular, the actual returns on the Scheme's assets may prove to be lower than the advance credit taken in the calculation of the technical provisions for returns above the return on gilts.
 The greater the advance credit taken, the greater is the chance that actual returns will be lower than the advanced credit taken, leading to a need for additional employer contributions in the future.